ccpk1/kidschores-ha/docs/ARCHITECTURE.md

 ## Executive Summary

 Starting with **KidsChores v4.0**, the integration uses a **storage-only architecture** where all entity data (kids, chores, badges, rewards, etc.) is stored exclusively in Home Assistant's persistent storage (`.storage/kidschores_data`), while configuration entries contain only system-level settings.

+**KidsChores v4.2** introduced the **meta section architecture** where the storage schema version is stored in a dedicated `meta` section rather than at the top level.
+This change:

+- ✅ Prevents test framework interference with version detection
+- ✅ Enables robust migration testing and validation
+- ✅ Provides migration history tracking and metadata
+- ✅ Separates versioning metadata from entity data

 This architectural change: